 In a perfect world, every tooth treated with root canal therapy would go on to heal successfully and last for the rest of the patient’s life.
 Unfortunately, this doesn’t always happen.
-Treated teeth may become pained or diseased once more months or even years down the road after their initial treatment.
+Root Canal treated teeth may become pained or diseased again months or even years down the road after their initial treatment.
 Thankfully, experienced endodontic specialists like Dr. Gell and Dr. Watts can give these teeth a second chance.

 Endodontic retreatment is designed to reinvigorate healing efforts and rescue the ailing tooth.
 If you are experiencing concerning pain or discomfort in a tooth that’s previously undergone root canal therapy, don’t hesitate to contact Afton Endodontics in Concord, NC for assistance.

 There are several possible reasons why retreatment could become necessary, depending on the patient’s unique circumstances: